This post is a compilation and overview of museums, memorials, and other related places in Berlin concerning the Third Reich and the Second World War.

 Here you’ll find a memorial to WWII that includes historical illustrations of the church and discusses the theme of reconciliation.

-On display is an iron cross from Russia and a memorial commemorating Protestant martyrs of the Nazi regime amongst other items.
+On display are an iron cross from Russia and a memorial commemorating Protestant martyrs of the Nazi regime amongst other items.

-In 1945, on this site, the German Wehrmacht signed surrender papers in front of representatives from Great Britain, France, the Soviet Union and US.
+In 1945, on this site, the German Wehrmacht signed surrender papers in front of representatives from Great Britain, France, the Soviet Union, and the US.